Bern World Championship Highlights

 The Bern World Championship finished after 11 days of climbing.
-Athletes competed in Boulder, Lead, Paraclimbing, Speed and the new Boulder&Lead format.
-We saw 10 Olympic tickets given out and 28 gold medals awarded, including 20 in Paraclimbing.
+Athletes competed in Boulder, Lead, Paraclimbing, Speed, and the new Boulder&Lead format.
+Ten Olympic tickets were given out, and 28 gold medals were awarded, including 20 in Paraclimbing.
 Winning a World Championship is a major achievement for any athlete.
-Still, an Olympic ticket was the prize many athletes were focused on.
+Still, many athletes were focused on an Olympic ticket.

 10 Olympic Tickets Given Out

-At the World Championship, we saw the first 10 Olympic tickets given out, 4 in Speed and 6 in Combined.
+The first 10 Olympic tickets were given out at the World Championship: four in Speed and six in Combined.

-The first athletes to be given Olympic tickets were in Speed, where Desak Made Rita Kusuma Dewi from Indonesia, Emma Hunt from the USA, Matteo Zurloni from Italy and Long Jinbao Chian would win the Olympic tickets.
-Both World record holders, Aleksandra Miroslaw and Leonardo Veddriq, would miss out due to slips in the semi-final and last 16 rounds.
+The first athletes to be given Olympic tickets were in Speed, where Desak Made Rita Kusuma Dewi (Indonesia), Emma Hunt (USA), Matteo Zurloni (Italy) and Jinbao Long (China) would win the Olympic tickets.
+World record-holders Aleksandra Miroslaw (Poland) and Leonardo Veddriq (Indonesia) would miss out due to slips in the semi-final and last 16 rounds.

-Jessica Pilz pulled off a strong performance in the Boulder round, coming third on 69.0 points, only 0.8 points behind Brooke Raboutou, and a fourth-place finish in Lead with 88.1 points was enough to secure her the silver medal with 157.1 points.
+Pilz pulled off a strong performance in the Boulder round, coming third on 69.0 points, only 0.8 points behind Brooke Raboutou.
+A fourth-place finish in Lead with 88.1 points was enough to secure her the silver medal with 157.1 points.

-Ai Mori needed a good performance in Lead after coming 6th in Boulder with 44.5 points, getting only one top and some zones.
-Ai would get the highest on the lead route, falling while going for the top hold.
-She scored 96.1 points in Lead to come third overall, 2.8 points ahead of Brook Raboutou, less than a single hold worth of points on the Lead headwall.
+Mori needed a good performance in Lead after coming 6th in Boulder with 44.5 points, getting only one top and some zones.
+Mori would get the highest on the lead route, falling while going for the top hold.
+She scored 96.1 points in Lead to come third overall, 2.8 points ahead of Raboutou, less than a single hold worth of points on the Lead headwall.

-In the Mens combined, Jakob Schubert from Austria, Colin Duffy from the USA, and Tomoa Narasaki from Japan would win the Olympic tickets and medals.
-Jakob dominated the Boulder and Lead rounds, coming second in Boulder only 0.1 points behind Tomoa Narasaki on 99.6 points.
+In the Men combined, Jakob Schubert (Austria), Colin Duffy (USA), and Tomoa Narasaki (Japan) would win the Olympic tickets and medals.
+Schubert dominated the Boulder and Lead rounds, coming second in Boulder only 0.1 points behind Narasaki on 99.6 points.
 He would finish first in Lead, scoring 84 points and finishing with 183.6 points, 22.9 points ahead of second place.

 Cruelness of Speed

-At the World Championship, Speed showed itself to be the cruellest of all three disciplines.
+Speed was the cruellest of the three disciplines at the World Championship.
 There were many slips due to the lack of friction on the wall.
-Samuel Watson and Ludovico Fossali suffered the most, with both recording times above 8 seconds in qualification and not making the final, despite sub-5.1-second PRs.
-The male qualification round was the 3rd slowest qualification round of the year, only ahead of Seoul and Salt Lake City.
-The women’s qualification round was the 2nd slowest qualification of the season: only faster than Jakarta.
+Samuel Watson and Ludovico Fossali suffered the most, with both recording times above 8 seconds in qualification and not making the final despite sub-5.1-second PRs.
+The male qualification round was the third slowest of the year, only ahead of Seoul and Salt Lake City.
+The women’s qualification round was the second slowest of the season, only faster than Jakarta.

-In the women’s final, the pressure would build with Natalia Kalucka (POL), Lijuan Deng (CHN), Di Nui (CHN), Nural Iqamah (INA) and Jimin Jeong (KOR) early casualties in the women’s semi-final, with a fall, slips and other athletes stepping up a notch with 5 runs under 7 seconds.
+In the women’s final, the pressure would build with Natalia Kalucka (POL), Lijuan Deng (CHN), Di Nui (CHN), Nural Iqamah (INA) and Jimin Jeong (KOR), and Jimin Jeong (KOR) early casualties in the women’s semi-final with five runs under seven seconds.

-The race between Desak and Aleksandra Kalucka was much closer, with Aleksandra ahead until she slipped just before the top section of the wall.
-Desak remained composed as she descended from the top, staying in the zone with one race left.
-Aleksandra Miroslaw would regroup and win the bronze medal, just like at the 2021 World Championship.
-In the final, it was a close race, with Desak going under 6.5 seconds again and Emma setting a new Pan-American record at 6.67 seconds.
+The race between Made Rita Kusuma and Aleksandra Kalucka was much closer, with Kalucka ahead until she slipped just before the top section of the wall.
+Made Rita remained composed as she descended from the top, staying in the zone with one race left.
+Miroslaw would regroup and win the bronze medal, just like at the 2021 World Championship.
+In the final, it was a close race, with Made Rita Kusuma going under 6.5 seconds again and Hunt setting a new Pan-American record at 6.67 seconds.

 While we saw no World Records set or either World Record holder win an Olympic ticket, we did see how unpredictable Speed can be.
 It is not just being the fastest.